matancarmeli7/cloudlet/hafifa/haproxy-tls-apache.md

-# HAProxy - TLS - Apache
+# HAProxy - TLS - Apache - Nginx
 > **Important notice!**
 > Stopping firewalld or disabling SELinux is a major crime that will result in a Saturday in the base.
 > Be warned.